Quantitative equidistribution of eigenfunctions for toral Schr\"odinger operators: Introduction

 \subsection{General boundary conditions, non-self-adjoint operators}

-We state theorem \ref{equi_thm} in the, for our purposes, most natural case of a self-adjoint operator on the torus $\T^2$.
+We state theorem \ref{equi_thm} in the most natural case, for our purposes, of a self-adjoint operator on the torus $\T^2$.
 However, our proof may easily be adapted to deal with any rectangular domain and boundary condition as well as complex-valued potentials.
 In this case the same equidistribution theorem holds for eigenfunctions which are solutions to the eigenvalue problem \beq (-\Delta+V)\psi_\lambda=\lambda\psi_\lambda \eeq on a rectangular domain $\scrR=[0,2\pi a]\times[0,2\pi/a]$, provided the eigenvalue satisfies the condition $\re\lambda\in\Sigma$.
 The boundary conditions are in fact of no importance in the proof.

 In order to adapt the proof one simply replaces the bound \eqref{Fourier_bound} with

 and uses the assumption $\re\lambda\in\Sigma$ throughout the proof.

 We thus have for any test function $a\in C^\infty(\T^2)$ and for any $k$ such that $\re\lambda_k\in\Sigma$ the bound \beq \Big|\int_{\T^2} a |\psi_k|^2 d\mu-\frac{1}{4\pi^2}\int_{\T^2}a d\mu\Big| \lesssim_{a,\epsilon} \|V\|_{L^2(\T^2)}(\re\lambda_k)^{-(1-3\theta)/2+\epsilon}. \eeq